 If you are receiving smart meter emails from us and can see the below banner on your online account, click here to book now, it only takes 5 minutes!

 Can't see the above banner?
 Fear not, if you register your interest with us here, we promise to contact you as soon as we can with the offer of a smart meter.

 For information on how to prepare for your installation, check out our section here.
 Or, to find out more about our metering partners and their no-contact smart meter installations, please check out this page here.

 So Energy support all second-generation smart meters, also known as SMETS2 meters.
 If you have a SMETS2 and wish to join our supply, your meter should automatically connect to us and start providing us with reads when we take over supply.

 If you have a SMETS2 meter and you are already on our supply, these should be 'woken up' and communicating with us.
 However, if you feel your smart meter has not yet woken up, please get in touch with us via email@example.com.

 Good news, The Data Communications Company (DCC) is in the process of updating all first generation smart meters by moving them over to the new smart communications network.
-This migration is being carried out in three stages, with a planned finish at the end of 2021.
+This migration is being carried out in three stages, with a planned finish at the end of 2023* after the latest Government update.
 This is being done so that we can provide you with an even more reliable service, all while ensuring your smart meter(s) can continue to work should you decide to switch suppliers in the future.

 After we’ve taken care of the boring stuff in the background, if your meter is successfully enrolled and communicating with us, you will receive an email from us with the good news that your SMETS1 meter is now smart enabled.
 This means your meter will be able to do all the useful smart stuff.
 If both your gas and electricity are first-generation smart meters on supply with us, you will receive this email for each meter we successfully wake-up, so don’t be alarmed if you get it twice (it’s good news!).